muhammadowais75/communication/README.md

+- Manual request is recommended when WSDL import is flaky (breaking).
-- A problem in speaking is called a speech disorder,
+- A problem in speaking is called a speech disorder.

 # Can't Connect at the Moment Response
 ```js